Melodi17/Carp/DOCS.md

     void print_prop() -> IO.println(this.my_prop)

     # Constructors are used to initialize the object
+    # Also!
+You can have multiple constructors with different arguments
     void init(int prop) -> this.my_prop = prop
 }